 120Hz panel: why does it matter?

 Do refresh rates really matter enough to justify buying a new television set?
 We'd argue that without an advanced television, the upgraded hardware in your new Sony or Microsoft console becomes superfluous.
 All that power won't translate into better performance unless your TV can support it.

 Hertz, or refresh rate, determines the number of frames that your television can display per second.
 Because both the PS5 and Xbox Series X can generate 120 frames per second (fps) in 4K UHD resolution, you need a television panel that works up to 120 Hertz to make that mode work.

 Your current 4K TV likely can only support 60Hz/4K.
 That worked perfectly well with the Xbox One X and PS4 Pro, both of which could hit 60FPS in 4K for some games.
 Yet if you upgrade to the latest console, your frame rate can't substantially improve unless you play at a lower resolution like 1440p.
 So you won't see the performance boost you might be expecting.

 With a higher max Hz in 4K, you'll see a smoother and sharper output on the television with less nauseating motion blurring when you turn the camera quickly in-game.
 This is particularly handy for fast-paced shooters like Call of Duty where you need to turn on a dime and react quickly to threats.
 But the visual boost from increased frames isn't limited to any one genre of game.

-That's why we'd strongly recommend buying one of the televisions below if your budget can afford it and a next-gen console.
+That's why we'd strongly recommend buying one of the televisions in this guide if your budget can afford it and a next-gen console.

 HDMI 2.1: What does it do?